SchapiroLabor/Background_subtraction/README.md

 * the path to the output image given with `-o` or `--output`
 * the path to the `markers.csv` file given with `-m` or `--markers`
-* the path to the markers output file given with `-mo` or `--markerout`
+* the path to the markers output file given with `-mo` or `--markerout` Optional inputs:
+* `--pixel-size` to specify the pixel size of the input image (default: `1.0`), if not specified, the pixel size will be read from the metadata of the input image.
+* `--version` to print version and exit (added in v0.3.4)
+* `--pyramid` to create a pyramidal output image (default: `True`) (added in v0.3.4)
+* `--tile-size` to specify the tile size for the pyramidal output image (default: `1024`) (added in v0.3.4)

 ### Output

-The output file will be a pyramidal `ome.tif` file containing the processed channels with a subtracted scaled background.
+The output image file will be a pyramidal `ome.tif` file containing the processed channels.
 The channels tagged for removal will be excluded from the final image.

-Metadata:
-* channel names - as given in input image
-* image name - "Background subtracted image" to easily differentiate between it and the original image
-* physical pixel size - as given in input image
+The output markers file will be a `csv` file containing the following columns: "marker_name", "background", "exposure".
+The "marker_name" column will contain the marker names of the processed channels.
+The "background" column will contain the marker names of the channels used for subtraction.
+The "exposure" column will contain the exposure times of the processed channels.

 ### Docker usage